 Note: Satisfactory completion of the program requires a grade of "C" or better in every corequisite and clinical nursing course.
-Opportunity to repeat nursing courses will depend upon the number of students enrolled in courses and availability of clinical experiences.
-A student who receives less than a "C" grade in two corequisite or nursing courses may not be allowed to continue in the nursing program.
+Opportunity to repeat nursing courses will depend upon the number of students enrolled in courses and availability of clinical experiences and a successful petition to repeat from the Student Affairs Committee.